Markup calculator (and how to calculate markup)

-Discover the ins and outs of markup percentage.
-Learn how to calculate it, understand its role in pricing strategies, and adapt to your industry.
+Use our markup calculator and explore markup percentage.
+Learn the markup formula, understand its role in pricing strategies, and adapt it to your industry.

 Have you ever listened to someone in a meeting saying, ‘Our products have a two-and-a-half-times multiple with a 60% margin and our markup percentage is 150%’, and felt completely out of your depth?